 At the end of the Champs Élysées, the Arc de Triomphe stands honoring France’s fallen soldiers during the French Revolutionary and Napoleonic Wars.
 Tourists can pay a small fee to climb the 40 stairs to the top of the Arch (€8 for adults, €5 for students).
 The views from the top are incredible, with the Eiffel Tower on one side and the Champs Élysées on the other.

 Housed in an old train station, the Musée d’Orsay is the second most popular museum in Paris.
-Although not even a fraction of the size of The Louvre, Musée d’Orsay has more of its fair share of tourists.
-In fact, it took us five times as long to get in here than it did at The Louvre.
-The museum houses plenty of masterpieces and, especially if you purchased the Paris Pass, is well worth a visit.
+Although not even a fraction of the size of the Louvre, Musée d’Orsay still has more than its fair share of tourists.
+In fact, it took us 5 x as long to gain entrance here than it did at the Louvre.
+The museum houses plenty of famous masterpieces and, especially if you purchased the Paris Pass, it’s well worth a visit.

 Head to Notre Dame and Paris Point Zero

-Clearly this photo is an old one.
-In April of 2019, Notre Dame burned for hours as the whole world watched, horrified.
+Cleary this photo is an old one.
+In April of 2019, Notre Dame burned for hours as the world watched horrified.
 They were able to stop the flames before the front towers fell, but the church will still need to undergo a massive reconstruction.
-Currently, you can only see Notre Dame’s towers from the street and through a fence.
-I’m very lucky I got the chance to see the church up-close and even go inside back when it was still intact.
+Currently, you can only see Notre Dame’s towers from the street through a fence.
+I’m very lucky that I got the chance to see this famous church up-close and even go inside when it was still fully intact.